 Five days a week, MFN provides healthy snacks to about 600 children in after-school programs in underserved communities.
 A part of the Child and Adult Care Food Program (CACFP), this is administered by the Mississippi Department of Education Office of Child Nutrition.
 The snacks are distributed through five Boys & Girls Clubs and nine private nonprofit organizations that also offer tutoring, homework help and enrichment activities.

 Summer Food Service Program

 The USDA established the Summer Food Service Program (SFSP) to ensure that low-income children continue to receive nutritious meals when school is out.
-MFN’s program served almost 53,000 meals to 585 children in five counties in 2015.
+Mississippi Food Network’s program served more than 32,000 meals to children in 2018.
 The program also includes enrichment activities and nutrition education in an effort to increase participation.

-MFN offers nutrition education to children participating in the above programs, and to seniors participating in the Commodity Supplemental Food Program (CSFP).
-MFN’s Registered Dietician joins with interns from the University of Southern Mississippi Dietetic Intern Program to teach people about healthy food and snack choices and exercise.
-Nutrition education was also provided to agencies participating in MFN’s Community Garden Project.
-Topics included recipes and ideas on preparing fresh produce, cooking demonstrations and canning classes.
+MFN offers nutrition education to clients of our member agencies, children participating in our child feeding programs, and seniors participating in the Commodity Supplemental Food Program (CSFP).
+Mississippi Food Network’s Registered Dietician joins with interns from the University of Southern Mississippi Dietetic Intern Program to teach people about healthy food and snack choices and exercise.
+Topics include recipes and ideas on preparing fresh produce, cooking demonstrations and canning classes.